V4Fire/Core/src/core/queue/order/README.md

 # core/queue/order

 This module provides a class to organize an ordered [[Queue]] data structure.
+See [`core/queue`](src_core_queue.html) for more information.

 ## Comparator

-To compare different elements from a queue is used the special comparator function that has the same API with the native `Array.prototype.sort` comparator.
-To provide a comparator, use the structure' constructor.
+To compare different elements from the queue, a special comparator function is used, which has the same API as the native comparator `Array.prototype.sort`.
+To provide a comparator, use the structure constructor.

 ## Usage